 The drive is about 2 hours.
 You can get to La Ventana by rental car or taxi.
 If you are taking a taxi, make sure you tell the driver that it is NOT “LAS VENTANAS,” (which is near Los Cabos) but LA VENTANA (which is near Los Planes/La Paz).
 Be sure to have a price agreed on prior to getting on board.

 We work with preferred taxi companies to get you a better rate than what is readily available from the airport.
 Round trip cost is around $260 USD for up to 3 passengers, plus $10 per extra person for up to 10 passengers.

 There is also a webpage about whats happening locally and they also have a travel section.https://www.theventanaview.com/travel-board/

 Daily shuttles from LV to the SJD airport at 9:00 and 11:00am, from airport back to LV at 1:00 and 4:00pm, $45 per person

 Drive out of airport and turn right, you will be on Hwy 1 heading toward La Paz.

 Set odometer to zero as you come around the overpass at SJD airport and merge with Hwy 1 heading towards La Paz.
 Km markers are as follows:

 Home Stretch Directions

 Approx 146km is the first speed bump coming into town of La Ventana.
 Continue another couple hundred meters / yards where road dips down you will see our lighted sign on the right for “Coyas/Ventana Windsports.”
-Turn right on the sloping dirt road at the sign and then bear left on frontage dirt road to parking area in front of the pink rock wall.
+Turn right on the sloping dirt road at the sign and then bear left on frontage dirt road to parking area near solar panel parking structure.